-The Environmental Protection and Sustainability Department, which includes the ESG Team, supports Project Managers in the areas of development, construction and operation in identifying the needs of local communities.
-The disbursement of funds earmarked for community support was supervised and coordinated in 2023 by the ESG Team.
+The Environmental Protection and Sustainability Departr which includes the ESG Team, supports Project Manager in the areas of development, construction and operation identifying the needs of local communities.
+The disburse of funds earmarked for community support was supervi and coordinated in 2023 by the ESG Team.

-The method and scope of contact with local communities are outlined in the Polenergia Group's Social Communication Plan.
+The method and scope of contact with local communiti are outlined in the Polenergia Group's Social Communic Plan.
 The schedule of communication with stakeholders is created based on the ESAP and SEP documents.
-Based on this, a Stakeholder Engagement Plan is set up, in collaboration between the Environmental Protection and Sustainability Department and the Photovoltaics and Onshore Wind Farms Department during the development and construction stages of the projects.
-Once the project has moved into the operational phase, communication with local communities is handled by the ESG Team in collaboration with the Operations Department.
+Based on this, a Stakeholder Engagement Plan is set up, in collaboration between the Environmental Protection and Sustainability Department and the Photovoltaics and Or Wind Farms Department during the development and construction stages of the projects.
+Once the project has moved into the operational phase, communication with communities is handled by the ESG Team in collaboration with the Operations Department.

-Communication activities addressed to stakeholders and involving the public correspond to the development stages and the selected target groups.

-Funds donated for projects in operation were disbursed from the charity budgets for the respective company at the beginning of the year, according to plans prepared by the ESG Team in consultation with individual project managers.
-A total of 278 assistance agreements for projects in operation were processed.

-On the other hand, funds distributed for projects in development and construction were allocated individually by the respective project supervisors in consultation with the ESG Team.
-A total of 48 assistance agreements for projects in development and construction were processed.

-The grants were provided to local institutions, which used the funding donated by Polenergia Group to complete 333 projects.
+tment, Communication activities addressed to stakeholders and ers involving the public correspond to the development stages on in and the selected target groups. ement /ised Funds donated for projects in operation were disbursed from the charity budgets for the respective company at the beginning of the year, according to plans prepared ties by the ESG Team in consultation with individual project cation managers.
+A total of 278 assistance agreements for projects S in operation were processed. ed On the other hand, funds distributed for projects in nd development and construction were allocated individually by nshore the respective project supervisors in consultation with the ESG Team.
+A total of 48 assistance agreements for projects in as development and construction were processed. h local ion The grants were provided to local institutions, which used the funding donated by Polenergia Group to complete 333 projects.